loadero/loadero-java/README.md

 ```
 </td>
 <td>
-String id - ID that is pointing to the script file on Loadero.
+<b>String id</b> - ID that is pointing to the script file on Loadero.
 </td>
 <td>Makes GET request to <b>/projects/{projectID}/files/{fileID}/</b> and retrieves the content
 of the script used for testing.